-Extended local calling, when provided under the guise of traditional EAS, has been imposed on all subscribers.43 Alternative extended local calling services have generally been provided on an optional basis.
+Extended local calling, when provided under the guise of traditional EAS, has been imposed on all subscribers.32 Alternative extended local calling services have generally been provided on an optional basis.
 In addition to the question of mandatory provisioning, the pricing of extended local calling service is an issue for commission consideration.
 The Arizona case study, infra, illustrates a clear public policy interest in providing extended local calling with little or no increase in basic rates.
-On the other hand and from a pure cost-causation perspective, a commission may, via pricing, attribute costs associated with the provision of extended local calling scope, on a measured or flat rate basis.
+On the other hand and from a pure cost-causation perspective, a commission may, via pricing, attribute costs associated with the provision of extended local calling to those customers directly benefitting from an increased local calling scope, on a measured or flat rate basis.
 Additional issues for commission consideration involve the determination of the specific revenues that the local exchange company is entitled to recover.
 The Arizona case study illustrates that companies may seek to recover lost toll, coin, foreign exchange, and billing and collection revenues.
-In addition, companies may seek to recover lost access revenues.44
+In addition, companies may seek to recover lost access revenues.33

-43 For this reason, traditional EAS procedures have included balloting of affected subscribers prior to implementation of an EAS route.
+32 For this reason, traditional EAS procedures have included balloting of affected subscribers prior to implementation of an EAS route.

-44 See the North Carolina case study, supra, in which the Commission determined that local exchange companies were required to impute access charges in instituting defined-radius and defined-area calling plans.
+See the North Carolina case study, supra, in which the Commission determined that local exchange companies were required to impute access charges in instituting defined-radius and defined-area calling plans.